• Pricing

 Smallpdf's mobile app has a clean design, including the most important PDF tools for use away from your desk: compress, merge, organize, delete, rotate, convert, edit, and sign.
 A top feature of the Smallpdf mobile app is its built-in document scanning, which helps users take pictures of paper documents and make them into PDFs right away.
 This function is particularly valuable in industries and regions where paper documents are still common.

 Adobe Acrobat offers a mobile app that provides users with the essential PDF tools: edit, create, combine, reduce, and sign PDFs.
-It also includes AI capabilities, with the AI Assistant available through both text and voice inputs.
+It also includes AI capabilities, with complete PDF Spaces and the AI Assistant available through both text and voice inputs.
 Adobe's scanning and signing tools are separate from the Acrobat app, but they work with the same subscription.

 The Foxit PDF Editor mobile app provides a complete set of PDF tools, including editing, converting, merging, scanning, compressing, and signing features.
 Like Acrobat, it also offers a mobile AI Assistant, which can summarize documents, translate content, improve writing, and explain the meaning of the text.
 The most unique feature of the Foxit app is its extensive selection of pre-made templates for creating PDFs.